mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2020-11-13-aspect-oriented-programming-with-spring-boot-1.md

 Actually all terms are related to each.
 So understand **what aspect does mean** will also allows us to understand other concepts as well.

 - **Aspect**: The class that implements the cross cutting concern.
 For instance `LoggingAspect` implements logging feature for us.
   - Aspect contains **pointcut and advice**.
 In other words **Aspect = pointcut + advice**
-- **Pointcut**: where the aspect is applied. (for instance, run the logging aspect inside the controller package, but not repository package)
+- **Pointcut**: where the aspect is applied. (for instance, apply the logging aspect inside the controller package, but not repository package)
 - **Advice**: what code to be executed.
 - **Joinpoint**:
   - **Jointpoints** is the point in the control flow of a program.
 (Executing method for an example is a joinpoint)
   - To determine which method was called, we use **joinpoint**.
   - **Advices** can be presented with information about the joinpoint.
 For example: method name, class name etc.

 There are more definitions than these.
-But for now let's look the how we can implement aspect in spring framework.
+But for now let's look at the how we can implement aspect in spring framework.

 ## 3. Spring AOP

 - It is another module from spring framework to work with aspect oriented programming.
 - It is implemented in pure Java.
 There is no need for a special compilation process.
 - Spring AOP currently supports only method execution join points (advising the execution of methods on Spring beans).

 > Keep reading, you will understand what is method execution

-- Spring AOP defaults to using standard J2SE *dynamic proxies* for AOP proxies.
+- Spring AOP defaults to using standard J2SE _dynamic proxies_ for AOP proxies.
 This enables any interface (or set of interfaces) to be proxied.
 - Spring's Proxy based AOP can only intercept `public` methods
 - Also you can force the Spring AOP to use CGLIB proxies.